rahulkumarpahwa/dsa-with-c-lang/readme.md

 1. Queue implementation using arrays and methods like isEmpty, isFull, enqueue and dequeue.
 2. Circular Queue implementation using arrays and methods like isEmpty, isFull, enqueue and dequeue.
+3. Queue using Linked List.

 ## Topics to be covered:

 C. Queue.

-1. Queue using Linked List.
-2. DE-Queue (Double ended Queue using Linked List).
+1. DE-Queue (Double Ended Queue using Linked List).

 D. Sorting Alogrithms.
 1. Bubble sort.